Become a FBI Profiler: Education and Career Roadmap

-Working in this, or any law enforcement field, can be dangerous, physically demanding and stressful.
-You might be required to use a firearm.
-You also might have to travel to perform your duties as an FBI profiler.
+Working in this, or any law enforcement field, can be dangerous, physically demanding, and stressful.
+Use of a firearm and travel may be required in order to carry out the duties of this profession.

 |Degree Level||Bachelor's degree is required; a higher degree may increase likelihood of hire|

 |Degree Field||Any field is acceptable; psychology, criminology, or sociology may be beneficial|

 |Experience||A minimum of 3 years of related experience plus a minimum of 3 years of experience as an FBI Special Agent|

 |Key Skills||Strong verbal and written communication skills, knowledge of federal laws, analytical skills|

 |Additional Requirements||Candidates must be between 23-36 years of age, possess 20/20 vision in one eye and no worse than 20/40 in the other, be in good physical health, have no felony convictions, pass a drug test and polygraph examination, possess a valid driver's license|

 |Salary (2015)||$62,812 per year (Median for FBI agents)|

 Sources: U.S. Bureau of Labor Statistics, Payscale.com, fbijobs.gov